theriley106/turo_analytics/README.md

 ## Misc Visualizations

+## Interesting Findings (Info is current to 07/08/2018)

+- Matias's Lamborghini Huracan is the most expensive car on Turo with a daily rate of $1140.00

 **PS.
 If Turo is looking for Software Engineering/Data Science Interns for the Spring/Summer of 2019, please let me know.
 I would love to join the team in San Francisco :)